-Every once in a while a summer day rolls around when there is nothing I’d rather do than run off to a pool, swim a few laps, and then stretch out on a comfy chaise with a good mystery.
-Aside from providing a relaxing escape from a too-busy life, pools are also enjoyable and easy places to take summer house guests.
+When temperatures rise in Sonoma County, there is nothing better than a trip to the pool.
+Aside from providing a relaxing escape from a too-busy life, pools are also enjoyable and easy places to take summer guests.

 With its sleek Mid-Century Modern architecture and two Olympic-sized swimming pools--not to mention poolside dining on the patio--the Flamingo is a great swimming and sunning destination on a summer's day.
 Hotel guests automatically have pool access, but non-guests can also enjoy the pool by purchasing a 6-hour Pool Day Package, which includes use of a guestroom for changing and showering from 11 a.m.-6 p.m.
 Here are a few details:

 - The Pool Day Package is available Monday-Thursday only, from May through October.

 - The cost is $125 for 6-hour use of a Superior guest room or $150 for an Executive King room.

 - The package includes admission for up to 5 guests.

 - A $25 food and beverage credit is included, as well as use of lounge chairs and towels.